Colegio de San Gregorio: Description

-The structure of the Colegio de San Gregorio is today classified into seven elements: Portada monumental (main facade), Visitor reception area, Chapel, Patio de los Estudios (Courtyard of the studies), Patio Grande (Large courtyard), Monumental staircase, and ruins of the Edificio de las Azoteas (Building of the roofs).
+The Colegio de San Gregorio consists of seven elements: the Portada monumental (main façade), the visitor reception area, the Chapel, the small Patio de los Estudios (Courtyard of the Studies), the larger Patio Grande (Great Courtyard), the Monumental Staircase, and the Edificio de las Azoteas (Building of the roofs).
+The museum's collections occupy the spaces around the Patio Grande and the Edificio de las Azoteas.